depaulcdm/hw4-racheljacobsohn/SUBMISSION.md

 # Instructions
 Rachel Jacobsohn (1968440)

-Acreen captures have been added to the images directory.
+Screen captures have been added to the images directory.

 **HINT:** Embed your screen captures as requested in the sections below.
 You can embed the image using the following syntax: